open-dis/open-dis-java/README.md

 #### JitPack

 [JitPack](https://jitpack.io/) is a terrific service that enables you to include any development snapshot of the Open DIS java library as a Maven dependency in your project.
-A common use case is someone who wants to try the latest code because it contains a fix that was recently merged in.
-To use this service do the following:
+A common use case for this is wanting to try the very latest code, prior to a formal release to Maven Central being made.
+To do so, do the following:

 1. Add the jitpack repository to your project `pom.xml`.